 No matter whether this is your first interview or your 100th research is key!
 You can almost guarantee that you’ll be asked ‘What do you know about our company?’.
 By showing you’ve done your research, this gives off a strong impression that you are genuinely interested in the company.
 Employers want people that want to be part of their company and show enthusiasm for what they do.

 What are the best sources to research?
 Start with a standard google search, look through their website and any information there might be in the news about them.
 Social medial channels such as twitter, LinkedIn or even Facebook business pages can give you an excellent insight into the company culture, awards they have, their goals and values and can provide a bit more personality to the company.
 Social media will help you go below the surface of what the company does and will show them you’ve gone the extra mile to understand more about who they are.
 Doing your research properly will also be really helpful for coming up with interesting and genuine questions.
+Read on for more valuable interview tips!

 - Arrive early

+Interview tip number 2.
 When we say early, 10-15 minutes we’d advise is the optimum time.
 This not only gives a good impression that you’re organised but it also gives you time to take in your surroundings, breath and compose yourself.
 There’s nothing worse than turning up in a fluster, hot and bothered so give yourself the best chance!

 - Test drive the journey